devrev-high/Final_Code/README.md

 gdown https://drive.google.com/drive/folders/1lpJCVKcnz93K_dvhZa51hVijid-IuwNr?usp=sharing --folder
 ```

 These models can be used to run inference and evaluation by simply changing the values of the following variables to the location of the downloaded models.
-Example: `codellama/CodeLlama-7b-Instruct-hf -> ../RTaC Models/codellama/CodeLlama-7b-Instruct-hf`
+Example: `codellama/CodeLlama-7b-Instruct-hf` &rarr `../RTaC Models/codellama/CodeLlama-7b-Instruct-hf`

 ```bash
 model_name